 About nasopharyngeal cancer

 Nasopharyngeal cancer may also be called nasopharyngeal carcinoma or NPC.
-It is one of five main types of cancer in the head and neck region, a grouping called head and neck cancer .
+It is 1 of 5 main types of cancer in the head and neck region, a grouping called head and neck cancer .

 NPC is a disease of the nasopharynx, which is the air passageway at the upper part of the pharynx (throat) behind the nose.
-The nostrils lead through the nasal cavity into the nasopharynx, and an opening called the Eustachian tube opening, which is located on each side of the nasopharynx, leads into the middle ear on each side.
+The nostrils lead through the nasal cavity into the nasopharynx, and an opening called the Eustachian tube, which is located on each side of the nasopharynx, leads into the middle ear on each side (see Medical Illustrations ).

-The nasopharynx contains several types of tissue, and each contains several types of cells.
+The nasopharynx contains several types of tissue, and each tissue type contains several types of cells.
 Different cancers can develop from each kind of cell.
-For example, many types of nasopharyngeal cancer contain white blood cells, and these lymphocytes give it the name of lymphoepithelioma.
-The differences are important because they determine the seriousness of the cancer and the type of treatment needed.
+For example, many types of NPC contain white blood cells, called lymphocytes.
+These lymphocytes give the cancer the name of lymphoepithelioma.
+These differences are important because they determine the seriousness of the cancer and the type of treatment needed.

-According to the World Health Organization (WHO), NPC is classified into three subtypes:
+According to the World Health Organization (WHO), NPC is classified into 3 subtypes:

 Keratinizing squamous cell carcinoma (WHO type 1)